LutherTS/jscomments/README.md

 const lintConfigImports = false; // can be omitted const myIgnoresOnly = false; // can be omitted

+const composedVariablesExclusives = []; // can be omitted

 const config = {
   data,
   ignores,
   lintConfigImports,
   myIgnoresOnly,
+  composedVariablesExclusives,
 };

 export default config;